Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition: Materials and Methods

+Abstracting away from the mathematical detail and speaking informally about the intuition behind the model, we first encode a data input $\boldsymbol{x}$ and encode it into two vectors.
+These vectors represent the mean and standard deviation of a Gaussian distribution.
+Using the reparametrization trick $\varepsilon \cdot \sigma + \mu$, a sample from this distribution is then calculated.
+During training, the respective embedding, also referred to as the latent space, is encouraged to follow a unit Gaussian distribution through the minimization of the Kullback-Leibler divergence.
+A linear classifier that operates directly on this latent embedding to predict a class for a sample additionally ensures that the obtained distribution is clustered according to the classes.

+Examples of such fits are shown in the later Figure \ref{fig:Latent_2D}.
+Finally, the decoder takes, as input, the latent variable and reconstructs the original data input during training.
+Once the model is finished training, we can also directly draw a sample from the Gaussian distribution, obtain a latent sample and generate a novel data point directly, without the need to compute the encoder first.
+A corresponding full and formal derivation of Equation~\eqref{eq:general_loss}, the lower-bound to the joint distribution $p(\boldsymbol{x}, \boldsymbol{y})$ is supplied in Appendix \ref{App_sec_lowerbound}.
-Without further constraints, one could continually train above model by sequentially accumulating and optimizing equation \ref{eq:general_loss} over all currently present tasks $t = 1, \ldots, T$:

-Being based on the accumulation of real data, this equation provides an upper-bound to achievable performance in continual learning.
+Without further constraints, one could continually train the above model by sequentially accumulating and optimizing Equation \eqref{eq:general_loss} over all currently present tasks $t = 1, \ldots, T$.
+Being based on the accumulation of real data, this provides an upper bound to the achievable performance in continual learning.
 However, this form of continued training is generally infeasible if only the most recent task's data is assumed to be available.
-Making use of the generative nature of our model, we follow previous works \cite{Farquhar2018, Achille2018} and estimate the likelihood of former data through generative replay:
+Making use of the model's generative nature, we can follow previous works \cite{Farquhar2018, Achille2018} and estimate the likelihood of former data through generative replay: where